 Shuba Salad with Salmon is often made in a casserole style dish, but I’m using a springform pan to showcase the different layers and colors used in the recipe.
 It really adds a wow factor to your celebration table.
 People won’t stop talking about your Herring Under a Fur Coat with Salmon, a delicious Russian potato salad with Salmon!

-I love the different hearty Russian salads, from Mimosa Salad to Classic Herring Under a Fur Coat, to this Shuba with Salmon salad, there is not a lettuce leaf in sight!
+I love the different hearty Russian salads, from Mimosa Salad to Classic Herring Under a Fur Coat, to this Shuba Salad with Salmon, there is not a lettuce leaf in sight!
 A salad that eats like a meal!
 Bon Appetit! Приятного аппетита!

 This is my favorite way to eat Shuba Salad, a classic Russian Salad (also called Herring Under a Fur Coat - Селедка под шубой) except made with smoked salmon!
 It's ridiculously tasty and served at celebrations and special events like New Years, Christmas, and even weddings.
 A layered Russian potato salad with beets, carrots, eggs, potatoes, dill and smoked salmon, which is so easy to make!
 Shuba Salad with Salmon

 - 500 g Smoked Salmon or Lox

 - 3 hard boiled eggs

 - fresh dill

 Peel the potatoes, beets and carrots, and cook them separately until they are soft when pierced.
 Beets can take up to an hour (depending on size) and potatoes and carrots around 30 minutes.
 Remove from water and allow to cool to room temperature.